 Breakthrough Treatment for Autism in Children with NeuroMovement®

-The Anat Baniel Method® is a breakthrough NeuroMovement® approach in the understanding and treatment for autism in children.
-The job of the brain is to put order in the disorder and to make sense out of the nonsense.
+The Anat Baniel Method® (ABM) NeuroMovement® is a breakthrough approach in the understanding and treatment for autism in children.
+The job of the brain is to put order in the disorder and to make sense out of the nonsense: to organize movement, cognition, emotion, and interpersonal relations.
 The brain of the child on the autism spectrum has great difficulty in doing so.

-Autism Spectrum Disorder Starts As a Movement Disorder
+Autism Spectrum Disorder Starts As a Perception / Movement Disorder

 ABM Treatment for Autism in Children and the Autism Spectrum Disorder—From Fixing to Connecting

 The ABM approach to treatment for autistic children and those on the autism spectrum is very different from traditional approaches.
-Rather than try to fix the child’s behavior directly, we understand that in order to help the child with ASD, we need to somehow awaken and support the brain’s ability to differentiate and create new connections and effective patterns.
+Rather than try to fix the child’s behavior directly, we understand that in order to help the child with ASD, we need to somehow awaken and support the brain’s ability to differentiate and create new connections that will be integrated into effective patterns.

 Learn more in Chapter 2 “From Fixing to Connecting” of Anat Baniel’s book Kids Beyond Limits.